kaheichanturtle/Signal-Scope/README.md

 Signal Scope reads the statistical residue that language models leave in prose and turns it into an explainable AI-likeness score.
 It runs entirely in the browser: no API calls, no uploads, no dependencies, no build step.
 Everything analysed stays on the reader's machine.

 This repository contains the model only (`signal-scope.js`).
-The website interface is not included; its layout and design are copyrighted and reserved.
+The website interface is not included.

 **[Try the live demo](https://kaheichan.neocities.org/detector/)**

-> This is an indicator, not proof.
+⚠️ This is an indicator, not proof.
 Clean, well-organised human writing, and especially writing by non-native English speakers, can score high.
-A score should start a conversation, never end one.
+A score should start a conversation, never end one. ⚠️

 ## Trained via Claude

-The model's weights, thresholds, vocabulary databases, and calibration were developed and tuned end-to-end with **Claude Opus (Anthropic)**.
+The model's weights, thresholds, vocabulary databases, and calibration were developed and tuned with **Claude Opus 4.8 (Anthropic)**.
 Claude was used to build and iterate the signal definitions, the grading curve, the actionable-fix suggestions, and the large AI-vocabulary and phrase tables that drive the stylistic signal.
-It is, in effect, a detection model shaped by a frontier language model reasoning about how frontier language models write.
+It is, in effect, a detection model shaped by a frontier language model reasoning about how frontier language models write by comparing 80 human written essays with 80 AI generated essays on the same topic.

 ## What the model measures